kaiyang-code/google-cloud-associate-cloud-engineer/README.md

 - **on-premise data center:** a group of servers that you privately own and control
   - private data center does not follow the 5 characteristics of cloud
 - <img width="1540" alt="Screen Shot 2023-06-24 at 5 28 01 PM" src="https://github.com/kaiyang-code/google-cloud-associate-cloud-engineer/assets/57576013/8069c086-d5c6-4f73-ac9a-c4aa69641db9">
+- **Network File System (NFS):** a distributed file system protocol for shared storage.
+The NFS shared storage protocol defines the way files are stored and retrieved from storage devices across networks.
+It is one of several network-attached storage (NAS) distributed file system standards
+- **IOPS:** input/output operations per second
+-

 # Google Cloud Associate Cloud Engineer